Does your Wi-Fi signal need a boost?

 The next thing to consider when you’re trying to optimize your Wi-Fi signal is where you place your router.
-In general, the further your router is away from the devices that are connected to its signal, the weaker that signal is going to be.
+In general, the farther your router is from the devices connected to its signal, the weaker that signal is going to be.

-Ideally, you’ll want to place your router in a central location in your home so you’re never too far from it even if you’re moving about with your mobile devices.
-If you primarily using Wi-Fi for streaming to televisions in your home, you’ll benefit from the router being closer to those TVs.
+Ideally, you want to place your router in a central location in your home so you’re never too far from it even if you’re moving about with your mobile devices.
+If you use Wi-Fi primarily for streaming to televisions in your home, you’ll benefit from the router being closer to those TVs.

 Other things that can help are making sure the router is elevated and that it’s not surrounded by other electronic devices.

-Most people know that when a new version of their computer’s operating system is released, it’s wise to update the computer in order to patch security holes and get the best performance.
+When a new version of your computer’s operating system is released, it’s a good idea to run the update to patch security holes and get the best performance.
 The same goes for your router.

-If you’ve never updated your router’s firmware, that might explain issues you’re having with your Wi-Fi signal.
-The process for doing the update will vary from router to router, but in general you should be able to visit the website of the manufacturer of your router and get instructions for updating there.
-This article goes into a bit more detail about what the process involves.
+If you’ve never updated your router’s firmware, that might explain the issues you’re having with your Wi-Fi signal.
+The updating process varies from router to router, but you should be able to find updating instructions on the website of your router’s manufacturer.
+This article goes into detail about what the process involves.

-Making sure your wireless network is secure is not only crucial to protecting yourself from malicious activity, it can also ensure that no one is stealing your precious bandwidth.
-If neighbors or even just passersby are using your signal, that means there’s less there for you.
+Making sure your wireless network is secure not only helps protect you from malicious activity, but it can also ensure that no one is stealing your precious bandwidth.
+If neighbors or even just passersby are using your signal, that means there’s less available for you.

 If you live in a densely populated area, your Wi-Fi signal could be suffering from congestion.
-Much like radios and televisions, routers operate on channels.
-If you and your neighbors are trying to use the same channel, everyone’s performance can suffer.
+If you and your neighbors are trying to use the same channel, everyone’s router performance can suffer.

-Most routers are set up to automatically use the clearest channel available, but not all.
-Check your router’s administration interface to see if yours is on automatic.
+Most routers are set up to automatically use the clearest channel available, but that’s not the case for all of them.
+Check your router’s administration interface to see if yours is set on “automatic.”
 If it’s not and that option is available, select it.
 If your router doesn’t have that option, you’ll need to change the channel manually.
 PCMag has more information on how to do that.

-Different applications use different amounts of bandwidth, and if you’ve got multiple apps running that are bandwidth hogs your overall performance is going to suffer.
+Different applications use different amounts of bandwidth, and if you’ve got multiple apps running that are bandwidth hogs, overall performance is going to suffer.

 Most routers come with something called Quality of Service (QoS) tools that can help you limit the amount of bandwidth different apps use.
 You can use these tools to prioritize certain apps over others.
-So, for example, if you want to make sure your streaming of the big game isn’t interrupted because your kids are playing games online you would give your streaming service a higher priority than their device’s browser.
+For example, if you want to make sure your streaming of the big game isn’t interrupted because your kids are playing games online you would assign a higher priority to your streaming service than their device’s browser.

 If you have a “dual band” router, you have the option of using either the 2.4GHz band or the 5GHz band.
-In general, you will get better performance if you select 5GHz because it’s less commonly used and there will be less interference.
+You will usually get better performance if you select 5GHz, because it’s less commonly used and there will be less interference.

 The caveat here is that the 5GHz signal doesn’t travel as far and doesn’t fare as well with obstructions as the 2.4GHz band does, so it isn’t a great option for devices that are located far away (or many walls away) from the router.
 You can learn more about the differences between the 2.4 and 5GHz bands here.

-Another thing to consider if you find yourself with a consistently weak Wi-Fi signal is buying a product that will give that signal a leg up.
-These devices go by the names “repeater,” “booster” or “extender” but they all basically do the same thing: take your Wi-Fi signal, amplify it and then send it out again from a different location.
+Another thing to consider is buying a product that will give your Wi-Fi signal a leg up.
+These devices go by the names “repeater,” “booster” and “extender,” but they all basically do the same thing: take your Wi-Fi signal, amplify it and then send it out again from a different location.

 These are relatively inexpensive and can be particularly useful in larger homes or places where there are a lot of obstructions.
 This site has a good roundup of the best ones available right now.

-Finally, a more expensive but more thorough option is to invest in a wireless mesh router system.
-Money expert Clark Howard is a big proponent of these sets of devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength no matter what room you’re in.
+A more expensive but more thorough option is to invest in a wireless mesh router system.
+Money expert Clark Howard is a big proponent of these devices that you place throughout your home, essentially ensuring that your Wi-Fi signal is that same strength in every room.